 How to Build a Stitch and Glue Boat, Mark and Cut

 Carefully measure and draw the various parts of your boat on your plywood.
 This is called lofting.
 (Some plans actually give you full size plans)

 Usually the plans will give you a series of points which you measure and mark on the plywood.
 You then put small nails on the points and join using a long flexible piece of wood.
 This is sometimes called a batten.
 This gives you a smooth curve joining all the points.
 Mark this carefully.

-Its very helpful to transfer all reference points onto your plywood BEFORE putting your boat together.
+It's very helpful to transfer all reference points onto your plywood BEFORE putting your boat together.
 You will want the centerline, the position of any bulkhead and seats, the centerboard case position, the waterline or any other significant point.
-Also mark inside and outside, left and right, bow and stern of your boat.
+Also label inside and outside, left and right, bow and stern of your boat.
 Once the pieces are cut out they don't look like anything until you start assembling the boat.

 Using a saw, this can be a jig saw, or one of the smaller circular saw, cut out your parts.

 It is possible to cut out by hand using a handsaw.
 It would just take longer but it would work just as well.

 Cut your parts just slightly larger than actual size.
 This allows you to sand to the line and have a more accurate part.

 Because the epoxy that is used to glue the pieces together can be filled to make quite a thick filling paste, it does not matter if you make slight mistakes while cutting and gaps are formed when you assemble your boat parts.
 These will be filled and not show when you glue your boat.
 More accurate is better but not a dealbreaker.
 Stitch and glue is a very forgiving method of boatbuilding for beginners.